xixianliao/pronoun/README.md

 * `pronominalization_check_result.csv`: manual examination result of automatically-annotated pronominalization

 `analyses`: contains R scripts for the statistical analyses, plots and model comparisons reported in the section "Experimental evaluation of Weak and Strong Bayes: Corpus passage continuation".

+# Supplementary file
+ * Section A: More information in the corpus analyses with verb types
+ * Section B: More information in the analyses with discourse relations
+ * Section C: Analysis results excluding participants with low variation in referring expressions
+ * Section D: Comparison of pronoun interpretation models using Bayesian methods